kabir0st/CoverCraft-AI/RATE_LIMITING_GUIDE.md

 The generator handles Ctrl+C gracefully and saves progress.

 ### 5. Backup Data
-Always backup your `items.json` before processing.
+Always backup your `src/items.json` before processing.
+Additionally, note that `batch_processed.json` will be created/updated in the `src` directory, containing all successfully processed items saved incrementally after each batch.

 ## Comparison: Rate-Limited vs Regular